dmonterom/face_recognition_TF2/README.md

 | ----- |:-----:|
 | lfw |0.9502|

+## TODO

+- Further training of the net to improve accuracy (not enought training time).
+- Add quantization awareness to training.
+This is not yet possible in TensorFlow 2.0, as commented in [this issue](https://github.com/tensorflow/tensorflow/issues/27880).
+- Test other network arquitectures.

 ## References
 1. [InsightFace mxnet](https://github.com/deepinsight/insightface)
 2. [InsightFace : Additive Angular Margin Loss for Deep Face Recognition](https://arxiv.org/abs/1801.07698)